apache/incubator-hugegraph/hugegraph-dist/README.md

 ## 2. Create Sample Graph on Server Startup

-If you want to pre-load some data or graphs in container, you can set the env `PRELOAD=ture`
+If you want to **pre-load** some (test) data or graphs in container(by default), you can set the env `PRELOAD=ture`

 If you want to customize the pre-loaded data, please mount the the groovy scripts (not necessary).

 1. Using docker run

-    Use `docker run -itd --name=graph -p 18080:8080 -e PRELOAD=true -v /yourscript:/hugegraph/scripts/example.groovy hugegraph/hugegraph` to start hugegraph server.
+    Use `docker run -itd --name=graph -p 18080:8080 -e PRELOAD=true -v /path/to/yourScript:/hugegraph/scripts/example.groovy hugegraph/hugegraph`
+    to start hugegraph server.

-2. Using docker compose
+3. Using docker compose

     We can also use `docker-compose up -d` to quickly start.
-The docker-compose.yaml is below:
+The `docker-compose.yaml` is below:

     ```yaml
     version: '3'